 Ways library staff can get involved with exhibits at SML:

-- Encourage highly motivated and committed students in their junior year to submit a proposal for the Senior Exhibit Project.
+- Encourage highly motivated and committed students in their junior year to submit a proposal for the Yale Library Senior Exhibit Fellowship.

 - Volunteer to be a Librarian Exhibit Advisor and mentor a student curator through the research and object selection of an exhibit.